Select Page

 Endometriosis

-Endometriosis is a painful disorder in which a tissue that borders the interior of the womb grows outwards.
+Endometriosis is a painful disorder in which tissue that borders the interior of the womb grows outwards.
 Your doctor can readily diagnose this with a diagnostic hysteroscopy.

 Fibroid of the uterus:

 Uterine tumors originate from rings of smooth muscle fibers and fibrous connective tissue.
 These are generally innocuous, but they might produce fertility issues based on their thickness and placement.
-Diagnostic hysterolaparoscopy helps your physician to detect and identify bothersome fibroids so that we can extract them.

 Adhesions: